babochenko/yt-better-algo/examples/query.md

 - Reporting on Doomsday Scenarios | 60 Minutes Full Episodes
 - Neural ODEs (NODEs) [Physics Informed Machine Learning]
 - 07.07.2024 Evening Worship - Paul Webb
+- Stats 102A - 2024 Summer - Video 23 - working with strings in R

-For each video, provide a score between 0 and 1, where 0 means that this video is not helpful and distracting, and 1 means that this video is useful for my personal growth.
+For each video, provide a score between 0 and 1, where 0 means that this video is not helpful and distracting, and 1 means that this video is educational and useful for my personal growth.
 Respond with just the list of numbers, comma-separated, without spaces prefixes, or any other delimiters